jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 cells in the output image will be assigned the corresponding value determined from the first image found in the list to possess an overlapping coordinate.

+This is the preferred mosaicing tool to use when appending multiple images with little to no overlapping areas, e.g. tiled data.
+When images have significant overlap areas, users are advised to use the `MosaicWithFeathering` tool instead.

 Resample is very similar in operation to the Mosaic tool.
 The Resample tool should be used when there is an existing image into which you would like to dump information from one or more source images.
 If the source images are more extensive than the destination